stephenreid321/metacrisisxyz/Transcripts/How to Become an Agent for Evolution - Daniel Schmachtenberger @ Radical Brilliance Podcast.md

 and i did an additional about 30 interviews for radical brilliance so by the time i was done i'd done about 450 interviews and people used to ask okay you've written this book radical brilliance it's about brilliance so who is the most brilliant person you've ever interviewed and you know i never hesitated [97](https://www.youtube.com/watch?v=z2rYFnDx6nQ&t=97.439s)

-very much when people would ask me that question in that way my answer would always be without a moment's hesitation daniel schmacktenberger and you're about to find out why sometimes it feels to me when i talk to daniel about any topic i've talked to about the judicial system about the financial system i've talked [120](https://www.youtube.com/watch?v=z2rYFnDx6nQ&t=120.0s)

-to him about nootropics about nutrition about the way food's grown i've talked about relationships about monogamy about everything um i've spent a lot of time with him i stay frequently at his house and we talk for hours almost any topic i can think of to talk with daniel about it's like [140](https://www.youtube.com/watch?v=z2rYFnDx6nQ&t=140.56s)
+very much when people would ask me that question in that way my answer would always be without a moment's hesitation daniel schmacktenberger and you're about to find out why sometimes it feels to me when i talk to daniel about any topic i've talked to about the judicial system about the [[financial system]] i've talked to him about nootropics about nutrition about the way food's grown i've talked about relationships about monogamy about everything um i've spent a lot of time with him i stay frequently at his house and we talk for hours almost any topic i can think of to talk with daniel about it's like [140](https://www.youtube.com/watch?v=z2rYFnDx6nQ&t=140.56s)

 it's like you're transporting 30 or 50 years into the future and speaking with someone with that more evolved perspective it's like speaking to a time traveler and it really goes across the board it's and he actually will even talk about that he will talk about what he calls lateral thinking which means the capacity to take insights from [169](https://www.youtube.com/watch?v=z2rYFnDx6nQ&t=169.04s)